mortennordbye/Portfolio/README.md

 - Traefik is used as an ingress controller to handle routing.

 ### **CI/CD Pipeline**
-- GitHub Actions automates the build, test, and deployment processes.
+- GitHub Actions automates the build processes.
 - Docker images are built based on branch changes and pushed to GitHub Packages.
-- A dedicated GitHub Actions runner is used for efficient builds.

 ### **Infrastructure as Code**
 - Kubernetes manifests define all necessary components, including deployments, services, and ingress routes.